 In February, Carnevale takes over the city.
 It’s a great time, but expect chaos and inflated prices.

-Overall, you’re going to face crowds whenever you go, but if you can avoid peak summer you’ll find the city pleasant to visit.
+Overall, you’re going to face crowds whenever you go, but if you can avoid peak season in the summer you’ll find the city pleasant to visit.

 Venice Travel Guide: The Best Booking Resources